 A real-life experiment suggests that group influence deeply impacts an individual’s decision-making process.
-This phenomenon is called social proof, and a lot of eCommerce companies are using this strategy to influence consumers’ purchase decisions and turn hesitant customers into confident buyers.
+This phenomenon is called social proof, and many eCommerce companies use this strategy to influence consumers’ purchase decisions and turn hesitant customers into confident buyers.

 Here’s the thing – if you can create an impression that many people who are similar to your customers are buying your product, there’s a strong likelihood they will want to buy your product too.

 If you’re thinking of how social proof can help you personalize, the possibilities are endless!
-You can use social proof to evoke a feeling of identity amongst customers and directly reference the geo-location.
+For example, you can use social proof to evoke a feeling of identity amongst customers and directly reference the geo-location.

 For example, if a customer is from Los Angeles, you can create a relatable outlet for him by displaying that “150 people from Los Angeles are viewing this product.”

-Shop Direct drove a 2.7 percent uplift in its sales to conversion rate after adding social proof messaging to its websites.
-Using targeting techniques, the site drove traffic to select products that each shopper might like and added social proof to create personalized suggestions.
+After adding social proof messaging to its websites, Shop Direct drove a 2.7 percent uplift in its sales to conversion rate.
+The site drove traffic to select products each shopper might like and added social proof to create personalized suggestions using targeting techniques.